 - Being the arbiter of the finished piece of writing.

-We believe in making available the conventions of a genre and providing substantial time for children to engage and practice these genre through the use of our use of Genre-Booklets.
+We believe in making available the conventions of a genre and providing substantial time for children to engage and practice these genres through the use of our use of Genre-Booklets.

 It’s about teaching children how they can take their values and their cultural reference points and use them in the typical genres used by society to create changes for themselves and others – for now and for their futures.

-Through our Real-Word Literacy approach, it has been amazing to watch children go from writing which is almost zero in terms of social and personal significance to children writing on their own chosen topic and seeing them all of a sudden become highly articulate and motivated to write.
+Finally then, through our Real-World Literacy approach, it has been amazing to watch children go from writing which is almost zero in terms of social and personal significance to children writing on their own chosen topic and seeing them all of a sudden become highly articulate and motivated to write.

 If you would like to receive updates from our blog, you can click the follow button in the top right-hand-corner of the page.
 Alternatively, you can follow us on twitter at @lit4pleasure